 Having someone to show you the way around in a foreign land is a good idea and has some benefits for travel photography.

-A guide can help you find a way in an unfamiliar place, navigate local culture and show the intricacies of local etiquette – a necessary knowledge if you want to communicate with the local people.
+A guide can help you navigate an unfamiliar place, learn about local culture, and demonstrate the intricacies of local etiquette-all necessary knowledge if you want to communicate with the local people.

 Furthermore, why not take some pictures of the guide(s) themselves?